daveralo/BriteCoreProblem/README.md

 # Product Development Hiring Project

-As part for a Product Development Hiring Project for [BriteCore](https://www.britecore.com/) in [this](https://github.com/IntuitiveWebSolutions/ProductDevelopmentProject) repository, this is a solution for the problem where the data model is pretty rigid.
+As part for a Product Development Hiring Project for [BriteCore](https://www.britecore.com/).
+This is a solution for the problem where the data model is pretty rigid.
 This solution is focus to insurers can define their own custom data model for their risk.

 ## Backend